 - You must take an Introduction to Essential Oils course and agree to abide by the safety standards it presents.
 This counts as 5 CEU credits.
 As a New Beginnings Doula, you should only use the oils discussed in the course.

 - Complete one birth packet for one birth you attended in the two years previous.
-Paperwork will be made available if needed.
+We will provide paperwork if needed.

 - Pay the $50 USD Renewal Fee via PayPal or by check in the mail.

-Upon completion of all four (4) steps, a new certificate will be issued and mailed with the expiration date set at two years from the previous expiration date (not the date of renewal).
+Upon completion of all four (4) steps, we will issue a new certificate and mail it with the expiration date set at two years from the previous expiration date (not the date of renewal).